adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #69 The information does properly flow up and down from child-component to parent-component based on what the user clicks.
 Just need to display only what the user clicks on.

+#70 Created a new array that is pushed into with only the messages that need to be displayed.
+This array will then be passed down so the messages can be displayed